Volumes

 some sample code:

-To attach a volume to a function, use Volume.from_name
+To attach an existing Volume to a Modal Function, use Volume.from_name

 :